artainmo/web-development/backend/PostgreSQL/README.md

 PostgreSQL stores information on a dedicated database server instead of on a local file system.<br>
 SQL (Structured Query Language) is a programming language used to communicate with data stored in a relational database management system.<br>
-Other relational databases are mySQL, SQLite, SQL server, Oracle DB....<br> Because all use SQL or slight variations of it, learing to use one relational database also opens doors to other relational databases.<br>
+Other relational databases are mySQL, SQLite, SQL server, Oracle DB....<br> Because all use SQL or slight variations of it, learning to use one relational database also opens doors to other relational databases.<br>
 Distinction can be made between relational databases with file extensions, PostgreSQL uses .sql as file extension, but also with data types and access to built-in-tables.

 A relational database can consist of one or more tables, tables consist of rows and columns that contain datas.<br>